-The locations of impact and reference stations for CMP IV are shown in Figure 8.2 and the coordinates are shown Table 8.2.
-For standardisation purposes, the reference stations are at the same locations as CMP IIId (1) (refer to Figure 8.1).
-Samples should be collected twice per year, once in the dry season, once during the wet season.
+The locations of impact and reference stations are shown in Figure 8.1 and the coordinates are shown Table 8.1.
+Samples should be collected twice per year, once in the dry season (i.e. February), once during the wet season (i.e. August).
 Twelve replicate samples will be collected from each of the monitoring stations.
-Sampling will be undertaken after capping completed at CMP IV as detailed in the Sampling Programme in Table C2 of Annex C. Sampling frequency and number of replicates for CMP IV will be reviewed and adjusted accordingly based on power analyses in each Annual Review Report.
+Sampling will be undertaken after capping completed at CMP V as detailed in the Sampling Programme in Annex C. Sampling frequency and number of replicates for CMP V will be reviewed and adjusted accordingly based on further data review, e.g. in each Annual Review Report.